This site will work and look better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Wade, J.B., Porac, J.F. & Pollock, T.G.
 1997.
 Worth, words and the justification of executive pay.
 Journal of Organizational Behavior, 18, 641-664.
 Full Text PDF

 Wade, J.B., Porac, J.F., Pollock, T.G. & Meindl, J. 1997.
 Hitch your wagon to a CEO star?
 Testing two views about the pay, reputation and performance of top executives.
-Corporate Reputation Review,1:1-2, 103-107.
+Corporate Reputation Review, 1:1-2, 103-107.
 Full Text PDF

 Invited Publications

 Grant, A.M. & Pollock, T.G.
 2011.
 From the Editors - Publishing in AMJ - Part 3: Setting the hook.
 Academy of Management Journal, 54(5): 873-879.
-Full Text PDF.
+Full Text PDF

 Baker, T. & Pollock, T.G.
 2007.
 Making the marriage work: The benefits for strategic organization from strategy's takeover of entrepreneurship.
 Strategic Organization, 5(3): 297-312.
-Full Text PDF.
+Full Text PDF

-Books and Book Chapters
+Book Chapters

 Fund, B.R., Pollock, T.G., Baker, T. & Wowak, A. 2008.
 Who's the new kid?
 The process of becoming central in venture capitalist deal networks.
 In J.A.C.
 Baum & T.J.
 Rowley (Eds.)
 Advances in Strategic Management, 25.
 London, UK: Emerald Publishing: 563-593.
 Full Text PDF